sirius93/hashnode-blog/cl6ofbj3l02ujainv2f6le0of.md

 ## How I leveraged GitHub, Hashnode and Gumroad to build my website with a blog and a store..!!

-After being in the software industry for a almost 6 years, I finally created my own website in April this year.
+After being in the software industry for almost 6 years, I finally created my own website in April this year.
 You must be wondering, why did it take so long to create a website?

 Being a software developer, I wanted to build everything from scratch and somehow I never got to it.